 A theatrical performance.
 A text.
 An always repeated refrain…

 Attributed to a faux poet, at first.
 Since the original piece, I have eliminated the ‘Fardaha’ part, and it’s just The General on the Roof.

 Here’s the link to the Guernica site where the whole thing can be read:

-Fardaha represents the second dekalogue of Canto X of an unfinished epic by the poet Omid Pirr.
-Subtitled The General on the Roof, it constitutes a literary installation, a scriptage, and a performative readation of a poignant episode in the turbulent first months of the Iranian revolution of 1979.
+The Generals on the Roof represents the second dekalogue of Canto X of an unfinished epic.
+The Generals on the Roof constitutes a literary installation, a scriptage, and a performative readation of a poignant episode in the turbulent first months of the Iranian revolution of 1979.